 This book explores the experiences of those whose identities fall outside the male-female gender binary.
 While written primarily for a non-transgender audience to promote understanding, many non-binary and transgender readers will receive affirmation in this book's pages.

-Chastity was the only child, little girl, of pop stars, Sonny and Cher.
-He speaks candidly about gender issues, drug addiction and his transition from female to male--all in the limelight.
+Chastity was the only child, a little girl, of pop stars Sonny and Cher.
+He speaks candidly about gender issues, drug addiction, and his transition from female to male—all in the limelight.

 Award-winning sociologist Arlene Stein follows four young individuals over a year while they undergo medical transitions.
 Stein covers areas of medicine, psychology, sociology, and examines the complexities of gender.

-Parent and grown child bring a unique perspective to this autobiography.
-Aaron Raz Link is a scientist who contributes facts about genetics, behavior and visible characteristics to his transition from female to male.
-His mother Hilda Raz, a poet, provides honesty and emotion to her realization about what her son most needed in life--her understanding and support.
+Parent and grown child brings a unique perspective to this autobiography.
+Aaron Raz Link is a scientist who contributes facts about genetics, behavior, and visible characteristics to his transition from female to male.
+His mother, Hilda Raz, a poet, provides honesty and emotion to her realization about what her son most needed in life—her understanding and support.

 A funny, irreverent, brash and life-affirming autobiography.
 Before having surgery in 1962, Brevard worked as a drag queen and later as a Playboy bunny.
 Her story brings historical perspective to transgender concerns.